RedHatQE/carbon/docs/users/definitions/provision.rst

 Provisioning Systems with Linchpin
 ----------------------------------

-The same Beaker and OpenStack resource can also be deployed using the Linchpin provisioner.
+The Beaker, OpenStack, Libvirt, and AWS resources can also be deployed using the Linchpin provisioner.
 To use the linchpin provisioner you must supply the **provisioner** key in your provision section.

 .. code-block:: yaml